 Elbow Dislocation Overview

-An elbow dislocation occurs when the bones of the forearm (the radius and ulna) move out of place compared with the bone of the upper arm (the humerus).
+An elbow dislocation happens when the bones of the forearm (the radius and ulna) move out of place, compared with the bone of the upper arm (the humerus).
 The elbow joint, formed where these 3 bones meet, becomes dislocated, or out of joint.

 Specific, serious injuries that may occur are fractures (breaking of the bones in the arm), injuries to the arteries in the arm (the vessels carrying blood to the hand), and injuries to the nerves that run through the elbow area, impairing movement and feeling in the arm and hand.

 The cause of most elbow dislocations is usually a fall, most commonly with the arm all the way out.
 But any traumatic injury (such as a car crash) can result in an elbow dislocation.

 Severe pain in the elbow, swelling, and not being able to bend your arm are all signs of an elbow dislocation.

 In some cases, you may lose feeling in your hand or no longer have a pulse (can't feel your heartbeat in your wrist).
 Arteries and nerves run by your elbow, so it is possible you might have injured them during the dislocation.